 Lesson 2: The story behind your numbers is crucial

-Firstly, getting the math right for your valuations is crucial to help the investors see the potential of your business.
+Firstly, getting the math right for your valuations is crucial to helping investors see the potential of your business.
 Secondly, these numbers have to be backed by a strong basis to make them believe in those numbers.

-Moreover, it is also important to ensure the investment amount you are asking for is justified.
+Moreover, it is also important to make sure the investment amount you are asking for is justified.

 While frozen food helps to solve the problem of the perishability of food items, Gucci is solving the need to distinguish oneself from others.